seanwu84/stackunderflow/documentation/feature-list.md

 - As a User
 - I want tags
 - So that it is easier for others to find and answer my questions
-## Bonus: Polymorphic Up/Down Votes: Questions, Answers, Comments
-- As a Coder
-- I want to have polymorphic up/down votes for questions, answers, and comments
-- So that my code is DRY.
 ## Bonus: Comment on Questions / Answers
 - As a User
 - I want to comment on questions and answers